chaoss/metrics/activity-metrics/issue-comments.md

 # Issue Comments

 ## 1. Description
-Number of Comments per Issue
+Number of comments per issue

 ## 2. Use Cases